MonashDeepNeuron/HPC-Training/src/chapter6/set-up.md

 ## Connecting Jupyter Lab (STRUDEL) to the Cluster

+[Spark’s shell](https://spark.apache.org/docs/latest/quick-start.html#interactive-analysis-with-the-spark-shell) offers a straightforward approach to grasp the API and serves as a robust tool for interactive data analysis.
+However, incorporating a user-friendly interface facilitates more intricate operations and functionalities.
+In this context, we'll utilise Jupyter Lab, which is made available through STRUDEL.

 ### Requesting a notebook through STRUDEL

 When installing miniconda in M3, there will be a built-in environment named ```jupyterlab```.
 This environment will also be automatically added into STRUDEL and we can launch a JupyterLab session from this environment.